w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 *I*solation

-- The transaction is independent from the others
+- The transaction is independent of the others
-- In case of concurrent transactions, the effect is the same of their sequential execution
+- In case of concurrent transactions, the effect is the same as their sequential execution

 *D*urability